 Mixed-use treatment requires more than an encumbrance.
 Indicative fact patterns where the analysis may shift include:

-• Severable commercial use: a portion of the grounds (paddocks, an outbuilding, a yard) used exclusively for a commercial purpose under a formal commercial arrangement with a third party.
+- Severable commercial use: a portion of the grounds (paddocks, an outbuilding, a yard) used exclusively for a commercial purpose under a formal commercial arrangement with a third party.

-• Third-party occupation: a separate dwelling or self-contained unit within the grounds occupied by a third-party tenant under a residential or commercial lease.
+- Third-party occupation: a separate dwelling or self-contained unit within the grounds occupied by a third-party tenant under a residential or commercial lease.

-• Substantial commercial infrastructure: a working farm, a commercial nursery, a kennels, or similar where the grounds host a discrete operational business.
+- Substantial commercial infrastructure: a working farm, a commercial nursery, a kennels, or similar where the grounds host a discrete operational business.

 The common feature is substantive non-residential use by a party other than the owner-occupier, severable from the dwelling and grounds, not merely an encumbrance or a routine obligation.
 Each fact pattern is sensitive to the precise documentation, occupation history, and consideration arrangements.

-A reputable adviser will give straight answers on each of these.
-Independent advice from a chartered accountant or solicitor on the specific fact pattern, separately from the refund firm, is the right pre-claim diligence step.
-Our SDLT refund scams page covers the wider context of contingent-fee SDLT-refund marketing.
+A reputable adviser gives you straight answers on each of these.
+The right pre-claim diligence step is independent advice on your specific fact pattern from a chartered accountant or solicitor, separately from the refund firm.
+For the wider context of contingent-fee SDLT-refund marketing, see our SDLT refund scams page.